pfelk/ansible/README.md

 You can deploy using [Ansible Galaxy Collection](https://galaxy.ansible.com/fktkrt/ansible_pfelk) or with using the manual deploy process.

-Note: When using the Ansible Galaxy Collection, you have to manually create a hosts file, and use the playbook provided in this repository, finally configure `GeoIP.conf`.
+Note: When using the Ansible Galaxy Collection, you have to manually create a hosts file, and use the playbook provided in this repository.

 ## Prerequisites